oddcamp/gatsby-starter-oddcamp/README.md

 2. Serve the build `$ yarn serve`: [localhost:9000](http://localhost:9000)

 Or `$ yarn serve-n` for sharing the server on your network (`192.168.X.X:9000`)

-## Our WordPress setup

-There's commented out code for our default WordPress workflow inside this starter.
-In [`gatsby-config.js`](https://github.com/kollegorna/gatsby-starter-kollegorna/blob/master/gatsby-config.js) we have the block for config for `gatsby-source-wordpress`.
-We always use HTTPS and ACF with an Options Page for global settings, primarily our custom metadata setup.
-We limit the `includesRoutes` to gain some speed and use a normalizer to prepare the slugs to be valid.

-For the custom meta setup we have 2 GraphQL fragments for ease of use.
-One for [Post](https://github.com/kollegorna/gatsby-starter-kollegorna/blob/master/src/fragments/meta-wp-post.js) and another for [Page](https://github.com/kollegorna/gatsby-starter-kollegorna/blob/master/src/fragments/meta-wp-page.js).
-Generally, we use fragments as much as possible for making it easier to change ACF names etc.

-For [`gatsby-node.js`](https://github.com/kollegorna/gatsby-starter-kollegorna/blob/master/gatsby-node.js) we have the `createPage` block where we generate all the pages.
-We usually map a javascript template file to a WordPress template for our customers to be able to create different style of pages.